 If you feel you may be entitled to claim, you should speak to a Sherman Oaks defective products attorney as soon as possible.

 No matter how strong your case may be, you could benefit from the legal expertise of a Sherman Oaks product liability attorney.
-To discuss your circumstances with an expert lawyer, call us today on 818-783-5757 for a free consultation.
+To discuss your circumstances with an expert lawyer, call us today at 818-783-5757 for a free consultation.